wickathou/documentation-html-template/README.md

 2. By using the `res-lg`, `res-md` or `res-sm` class to point to a single viewport size, similar to the responsive Bootstrap classes

+3. Grids can be assigned by using `g` on the parent element and assigning `g-#`.
+To make the grids responsive, use the classes `res-lg`, `res-md` or `res-sm`.
+For column offets, use the tag `.go-#`.
+The number of columns goes up to 12.

 <!-- ROADMAP -->
 # Roadmap